-The Compensation Committee used the information in the 2014 Compensation Analysis, which was provided to the Committee in October 2014, (a) to gain a general understanding of compensation practices, (b) as a reference point, or benchmark, upon which to base its compensation decisions and (c) to analyze each Executive Officer's, including the CEO's, compensation.
+general understanding of compensation practices, (b) as a reference point, or benchmark, upon which to base its compensation decisions and (c) to analyze each Executive Officer's, including the CEO's, compensation for 2015.

-In completing the 2014 Compensation Analysis, Willis Towers Watson used two sources of data for its analysis of the Company's position in the compensation marketplace:
+Willis Towers used two sources of data in the 2014 Compensation Analysis for assessment of the Company's position in the compensation marketplace:

-- 1) Compensation Data from Published Compensation Surveys.
-Willis Towers Watson obtained compensation data from published compensation surveys focused on comparably sized organizations in the utility sector and general industry sector (for "cross industry" positions)2.
+Compensation Data from Published Compensation Surveys.

+Compensation data from published compensation surveys focused on comparably sized organizations in the utility sector and general industry sector (for "cross industry" positions) 1.
 Published survey data were size-adjusted based on revenue, employee regression and/or scope parameters.
-Because the surveys are confidential, the specific data selected by Willis Towers Watson did not indicate survey participants by company name. - 2) Compensation Data from Proxy Filings.
-Willis Towers Watson obtained chief executive officer compensation data from publicly available proxy filings for a selected group of 16 publicly traded utility companies with annual revenues between \$81 million and \$1.6 billion (the "2014 Peer Group")3.
-The Compensation Committee used this data to analyze the CEO's compensation, with the objective of ensuring that the CEO's total compensation was reasonable, competitive and consistent with pay practices at peer companies.
+Because the surveys are confidential, the specific data selected by Willis Towers did not indicate survey participants by company name.